 According to research commissioned by the Association of National Advertisers, $7.2 billion globally will be lost to bot fraud this year.

 The ad waste conundrum is real, but so are the solutions.
 To date, advertisers have started working to overcome this challenge in a number of ways, from combating fraud through blacklists and certifications to working hard to leverage their first-party data for more effective targeting.
-To learn more about ad waste and the strategies to tackle this problem, check out Signal’s latest infographic, “How Digital Ad Spend is Wasted”.
+To learn more about ad waste and the strategies to tackle this problem, talk to us about Signal’s Onboarding and Activation solutions.